fgpv-vpgf/rcs/_sources/admin/deployment.txt

 Upgrading from 1.7 to 1.10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-RCS 1.10 adds an additional configuration option to log every access request.
+RCS 1.10 adds two additional configuration options.  **ACCESS_LOG** allows every request to be logged.
+It can be set by adding an entry to the config pointing to an absolute path to the log file (this should be separate from the primary log file).
-To enable this feature add **ACCESS_LOG** to the config.
-This option should be an absolute path to a log file (separate from the primary log file).
+**FEATURE_SERVICE_PROXY** forces the use of a proxy for the registration of ESRI feature layers.

 Verification
 ------------